 Mr. Luciani married the former Mary M. Gallagher on September 3, 1960 at St. Mark’s Church in Pittsfield.
 This year they would have celebrated their 60th wedding anniversary.

 In addition to his wife Mary, Bernie is survived by their four children, Linda Tracy, Michael A. Luciani (Darlene), Beth Fye (Jim), and Daniel B. Luciani (Christina Tart) and his former daughter-in-law, Deborah Luciani.
 He also leaves his grandchildren, Jamie Hunt, Dan Luciani Jr., Brittani Luciani, Eddie and Sean O’Hearn, Justin, Heather, Josh and Brooke Luciani, Fredrick McKnight and Timothy Tracy Jr., five great grandchildren, Grace, Oliver, Chase, Santino and Sullivan, his sister Maryanne Beals (Bob) and many nieces and nephews.
 Bernie was predeceased by two brothers, Michael and Daniel Luciani, three sisters, Gloria Evanchuck, Florina Martin, and Eleanor Hall, his son-in-law, Timothy Tracy, and his step-grandson, Paul Tracy.

 Funeral services will be private for the family.

 In lieu of flowers, if friends desire, memorial donations may be made to Soldier On or The Salvation Army, in care of the Devanny-Condron Funeral Home.

-To plant a tree in memory of Bernard P. Luciani, please visit our tribute store.
+To send sympathy gifts to the family or plant a tree in memory of Bernard P. Luciani, please visit our tribute store.